wengkiat/rateMyProf/README.md

 Rate Your Profs!

 ### Description
-An Application for reviewing and rating professors, for the improvement of the prof himself and for considerations for students in choosing
+An Application for reviewing and rating professors, to help students better decide if a professor’s teaching style/module would suit them.

 ### Link
 http://rateyourprofs.com